For Nights You Want To Cook But Don't Feel Like It

-In my case, I don't usually plan out the week but it's a really good idea if you can manage it; I just make sure I have enough “short cut” ingredients in the house at all times.
+In my case, I don't usually plan out the week, but it's an excellent idea if you can manage it; I make sure I have enough "shortcut" ingredients in the house at all times.

-What do I mean by “short cut” meals?
+What do I mean by "shortcut" meals?

 As good as homemade?
-Of course not, but making homemade pasta is time consuming and not always possible when you are rushing to put a meal together in the middle of the week.
+Of course not, but making homemade pasta is time-consuming and not always possible when you rush to assemble a meal in the middle of the week.

-The sauce was a creamy Carrot Fennel Soup from Whole Foods on sale that I picked up that day not knowing what I was going to do with it.
+The sauce was a creamy Carrot Fennel Soup from Whole Foods on sale that I picked up that day, not knowing what I would do with it.
 Could I have made a homemade carrot fennel soup/sauce myself?

-They are an indispensable part of your cooking repertoire if you are going to cook every night and survive.
-I also believe in "quickie meals”, take out meals and going out for dinner once in a while to break up the week.
+They are an indispensable part of your cooking repertoire if you cook every night and survive.
+I also believe in "quickie meals," take-out meals, and going out for dinner occasionally to break up the week.

-By the way, a "quickie meal” is different from a "shortcut meal” insofar as it is one step and you don't prepare the rest of the meal around it.
+By the way, a "quickie meal" differs from a "shortcut meal" as it is one step, and you don't prepare the rest of the meal around it.
 For example, throwing a frozen pizza in the oven is a quickie meal.

-The trick is to have a well-stocked pantry and freezer with products that are quick and easy to prepare, good quality, taste good and affordable.
-Over time I will show you some of my favorites and ones that have saved me numerous times when I needed to get a meal together in a hurry.
+The trick is to have a well-stocked pantry and freezer with products that are quick and easy to prepare, good quality, taste good, and affordable.
+Over time I will show you some of my favorites and ones that saved me numerous times when I needed to get a meal together in a hurry.